 Although knitting undoubtedly creates a fabric that works better for garments, crocheted fabrics also have many qualities that set them apart from knitting.
 You can still control the drape of your fabric by choosing yarns and stitches that compliment your project.

-This is not only important for project such as bags or hats which need to retain their shape, but also for projects like soft toys – if your fabric was to stretch too much it would not only lose it's shape, but you would also be able to see the stuffing inside.
+This is not only important for projects such as bags or hats which need to retain their shape, but also for projects like soft toys – if your fabric was to stretch too much it would not only lose its shape, but you would also be able to see the stuffing inside.

 Crochet can not only be done by row by row, but also worked in the round – which is the key to making many 3D crochet shapes.
-You can find out more in our How to work crochet stitches in the round tutorial.
+You can find out more in our how to work crochet stitches in the round tutorial.

-As each crochet stitch is made independently, if you need to stop your crocheting you can just simply loosen your single active loop, remove your hook and then put it all to the side ready to insert your hook and start again when you're ready.
+As each crochet stitch is made independently, if you need to stop your crocheting you can simply loosen your single active loop, remove your hook and then put it all to the side ready to insert your hook and start again when you're ready.

-If you realise you've done the wrong stitch or missed one out, you can just remove your hook, pull on the yarn which will unravel your stitches up to the point where you went wrong, then just put your hook back into the finished loop of your last correct stitch and start again!
+If you realise you've done the wrong stitch or missed one out, you can just remove your hook, pull on the yarn, which will unravel your stitches up to the point where you went wrong, then put your hook back into the finished loop of your last correct stitch and start again!

 How do I learn to crochet or knit?